This page was last updated April 24, 2013. Follow me @walterfootball for updates.

-1/30/13: Jordan notched 44 tackles, 10.5 tackles for a loss, three forced fumbles and five sacks this season.
-His pass-rush opportunities were hurt because the Ducks often dropped him back into pass coverage.
-Jordan plays well in space and would definitely fit best as a 3-4 outside linebacker in the NFL.
+Jordan notched 44 tackles, 10.5 tackles for a loss, three forced fumbles and five sacks this season.
+His pass-rushing opportunities were hurt because the Ducks often dropped him back into pass coverage.
+Jordan plays well in space and would definitely fit as a 3-4 outside linebacker in the NFL, but he is so fast and athletic he could play outside linebacker in a 4-3 defense.

 8/27/12: Jordan is a raw prospect who has some upside.
 He was a tight end early in his college career before switching to defensive end in 2010.
 Jordan had 33 tackles and 5.5 tackles for a loss as a sophomore.
 Jordan made real strides last year and produced a lot more with 42 tackles, 13 tackles for a loss and 7.5 sacks.
 The junior was a First-Team All-Pac-12 selection.